mqnfred/hips/README.md

 This solution will not work well for you if you:

  - Have many developers (master-password strategy does not scale well)
+ - High scale/complexity infra (a need for secrets as a service)
- - High profile shops (might need guarantees/insurance from cloud provider)
+ - High profile shops (compliance reasons, need insurances)

 In this database, you could store your AWS credentials or the ssh key you use to connect to your production.
-You could store secrets needed by your API to auth itself with your database and push those using a tool like ansible or ssh itself.
+You could store secrets needed by your serving layer to authenticate with your database and push those using a tool like ansible or ssh.

 ## Install